First Living Kidney Donor to Have SILS Procedure

-McLoughlin said Dr. Rolf Barth, who led the surgical team that removed her kidney, had discussed the possibility of doing the laparoscopic kidney removal procedure through a single incision if everything went well, but she didn't know for sure until the surgery was over.
+McLoughlin said that the surgical team had discussed the possibility of doing the laparoscopic kidney removal procedure through a single incision if everything went well, but she didn't know for sure until the surgery was over.

 The need for kidney donors is growing every day.
 McLoughlin is hopeful this new procedure will encourage others to give the gift of life.